-This is for the most part the translation in English of an article I wrote in Italian on Whitney Dafoe, several months ago.
+This is for the most part the translation into English of an article I wrote in Italian about Whitney Dafoe, several months ago.

 A photographer and a photo of his metabolism

 Whitney, who is now about 35, is no longer able to move from his bed, to read, and to communicate with his parents.
 He was previously a popular photographer and has traveled the world.
 This is his personal website.
 The latest update (2013) says: “Really sick.
 I can’t talk.
 Can’t type/text enough to communicate.
 Haven’t had a conversation with someone in 6 months…” Whitney is a peculiar case, both because he has a particularly severe manifestation of ME/CFS (but there are other patients like him), and because his father is a professor of genetics at one of the world’s top universities (Stanford University).
 And what could a father-scientist do in order to save a son with an incurable condition?
 He studies, of course!
 But he does not restrict himself to scour compulsively scientific publications or biology books; he sets up a team of researchers, seeks funds to finance them, and invents new technologies to fight the disease.
 In the video of the intervention by Andreas Kogelnik, we can see the first outcomes of his efforts.
 In particular – at minute 8 – we have an eloquent snapshot of Whitney’s energy metabolism (see figure below).